 A more robust version using RG316 on 2x FT140-61 and good for about 300-watts:

 You will need 2x 600mm lengths of RG316 (or RG174 for 100w max) which can be linked via a series of short lengths of heat-shrink tubing.
 You simply wind a total of 8-turns: 4 and then a cross-over and finally another 4.
 The ends are solded inner-to-inner and outer-to-outer.
-Make 2 of these and link them together via 2 cable-ties – The ends of both are then soldered in the following way: End 1 is inner-to-inner and outer-to-outer (ie: parallel).
+Make 2 of these and link them together via 2 cable-ties – The ends of both are then soldered in the following way: End 1 is inner-to-inner and outer-to-outer (ie: parallel) and is your aerial connection.
 End 2 is inner-to-outer which leaves you with an inner and outer (ie: series).
-End 2 is the one you connect to the SO-239 socket.
+End 2 is connected to your coaxial socket.

-Below is one of the Ham Goodies balun-boxes under construction – You can see that the lid holds the 2x 1″ Stauff clamps and there are 2 pieces of copper-clad board connecting the 10x M4 screw terminals.
+Below is one of the Mk1 Ham Goodies balun-boxes under construction – You can see that the lid holds the 2x 1″ Stauff clamps and there are 2 pieces of copper-clad board connecting the 10x M4 screw terminals.
 Once the balun has been trimmed and soldered in place, casting resin is poured into the box giving it a water-tight seal.

 Wires and Tuning